EmanuelDF/api-accounts/README.md

 # apiconsumertest
-Tests consuming accounts API from FORM3, using GO.
+Tests consuming create, fetch and delete APIs accounts from FORM3, using GO.